readytensor/rt-agentic-ai-cert-week11/lessons/wl11-l3/wk11-l3-proprietary-vs-open-wt-llm.md

 --DIVIDER--

 <h2> Speed of Development </h2>

 Let’s not pretend this doesn’t matter.

 If you're racing to ship a demo, test an idea, or get your agent into users' hands fast, there's no faster path than calling a commercial API.
 No infrastructure.
 No hosting.
 No DevOps.
 You hit the endpoint and you're done.

 Open-weight models — even if you use a managed service — add a bit of friction.
 You’ll need to pick a model, configure inference, and possibly deal with tokenization quirks or resource limits.

- It’s not hard, but it’s not zero-effort either.
+And if you're hosting locally for development, you’ll need a beefy GPU-enabled machine — ideally with an A100, 4090, or Apple M-series chip — to run even quantized models smoothly.
+That’s not always available to every team.

 APIs let you move fast today.
 Open-weight models help you move freely tomorrow.

 ---

 --DIVIDER--